Arsenal21/software-license-manager/software-license-manager/readme.txt

 = 4.0 =
 - Fixed a typo with the slm_api_response_args filter
+- The license key is also included in the license check API query's JSON output.

 = 3.9 =
 - The license status parameter can now be passed when executing the license create API query.